 With a population topping one million and a booming tourist industry, San Antonio is one of the top destinations in Texas.
-Visitors frequently traverse the River Walk, explore the Alamo, or take one of the city’s guided ghost tours.
+Visitors frequently stroll the River Walk, explore the Alamo, or take one of the city’s guided ghost tours.
 Families with children especially enjoy LEGOLAND and Six Flags.

 However, this unique combination of nightlife, family attractions, and everyday city living creates an increased risk of serious and fatal pedestrian accidents.
-Visitors and residents injured by negligent drivers, Segway operators, or even fellow pedestrians should discuss their rights with the dedicated San Antonio pedestrian injury lawyers at the Wyatt Law Firm.
+Visitors and residents injured by negligent drivers, Segway operators, or even fellow pedestrians should discuss their rights with the dedicated San Antonio pedestrian accident lawyers at the Wyatt Law Firm.

 On average, traffic accidents kill 5,000 and injure over 100,000 pedestrians each year.
 Pedestrians are 50 percent more likely to die in preventable collisions than vehicle occupants, leaving devastated families to pick up the pieces while negligent drivers walk away unharmed.
 According to the Centers for Disease Control (CDC), most pedestrian accidents occur in urban areas at night.

-Traffic Violations Frequently Resulting in Pedestrian Impacts
+Traffic Violations Frequently Resulting in Pedestrian Accident Cases

 - Failure to yield